clairevalva/clairevalva.github.io/_pages/test_home.md

 {% include base_path %}

-I am a first year PhD student (starting Fall 2020) at the Center for Atmospheric and Ocean Science at the Courant Institute of Mathematics.
+I am a first year PhD student (starting Fall 2020) at the Center for Atmospheric and Ocean Science at the Courant Institute of Mathematical Sciences.
 My interests are in (geophysical) fluid dynamics, eddying, nonlinearity, and dynamics.

 I am grateful to the National Science Foundation's Graduate Research Fellowship for partially funding my graduate studies.